Mcsky23/tobi/README.md

 ## Installation
 Because changing the shell's directory from a running child process is not possible, `tobi` uses a wrapper bash script.
 This declares a helper function that ingests `tobi-cli`(the actual binary) output and changes the directory if needed. `tobi` wrapper is sourced in the shell's rc file.

+Note: Tobi also supports `tab auto-completion`.
+The wrapper script contains the auto-completion function.

 To install `tobi` clone the repo and simply run the install script with the needed arguments:
 ```bash
 ./install.sh --install-dir=<desired_install_dir> --rc-file=<shell rc file>